GetMyMood Period & Cycle Tracker

 How it works in GetMyMood

 GetMyMood can use logged period history or configured cycle averages to estimate upcoming timing.
 You can also use the calendar to see logged days, symptom days, estimated period days, fertile timing, ovulation timing, and phase context together.
+If your cycle timing varies, the log still matters — actual period days and symptom entries give the app better context than a prediction alone.

 Cycle tracking beyond dates